Juvenile nasopharyngeal angiofibroma

 The exact site of origin is contentious as these masses usually present when they have reached a considerable size.
 However, most authors agree that they arise from the posterior choanal tissues in the region of the sphenopalatine foramen.

-Imaging plays an important role in diagnosis due to its vascular nature, as biopsies should be avoided due to the risk of brisk hemorrhage, as well as staging.
+Imaging plays an important role in diagnosis, as well as staging, as biopsies should be avoided due to the risk of brisk hemorrhage, due to the tumor's vascular nature.

 Although these masses are thought to arise from the region of the sphenopalatine foramen, they are usually sizable at diagnosis, frequently with extension medially into the nasopharynx, laterally into the pterygopalatine fossa and, over time, beyond into the orbit, paranasal sinuses, intracranial cavity and infratemporal fossa.